 Some time later, when I prepared myself to listen without my mind interfering, I saw a bright bluish space in front of me.
 When the information started, white fluffy balls (the size of a grass bowling ball) would float towards me.

-When they were about one meter away from me, many black, inch-long tadpoles shot out of my ears, eyes, nostrils and mouth, attaching themselves to the white fluffies, until the have been fully covered.
+When they were about one meter away from me, many black, inch-long tadpoles shot out of my ears, eyes, nostrils and mouth, attaching themselves to the white fluffies, until they had been entirely covered.
 A moment later they shrivelled up, and the tadpoles hurried off to the next hunt.

 I exclaimed a not very kind word.
 Immediately and with some frustration, I turned on my vacuum cleaner and increased the suction to suck the fluffies in before the tadpoles could catch them.